Jakhongir0103/jakhongir0103.github.io/_projects/6_project.md

   </div>
 </div>
 <div class="caption text-center mt-2">
-    Left: The Mountain Car environment with the car starting at the bottom of the valley.
-Right: Episode duration when playing randomly - the agent never succeeds and always hits the 200 timestep limit.
+    **Top**: The Mountain Car environment with the car starting at the bottom of the valley.
+    **Bottom**: Episode duration when playing randomly - the agent never succeeds and always hits the 200 timestep limit.
 </div>

 ## Methods